raizelistaken/TwitterMovieSentiment/README.md

 ## Results

-The following images are bar graphs, kernel density estimates, and histograms.
-These images are based off the VADER score, a tweet rating score from -1 to 1.
+The following images are bar graphs, kernel density estimates, LDA topic models, and tsne.
+These VADER images are based off the VADER score, a tweet rating score from -1 to 1.
 Negative one being perceived as a negative tweet and positive 1 being associated with a positive tweet.
 Any score between -.1 and .1 was placed in the neutral category.

 <p float="left">